-This tutorial about how to make potholders is a great beginner sewing project.
-With a few materials you can easily complete this diy in about one hour.
+This tutorial about making potholders is a great beginner sewing project.
+With a few materials, you can easily complete this DIY in about one hour.

 This is a very easy beginner sewing project.
 Potholders are something that I find just need to be replaced now and then.
 I do try to wash them, but even then, they never seem to be the same afterwards.
 So when I was shopping for fabric to cover my lampshades, I found this adorable nature print and purchased it too.
 I thought it would look great in the kitchen.
 I think this was also a drapery fabric remnant.
 It has a cute little frog and a couple of birds on it.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 How to Make Potholders